Exploring AI at a Mile High

 And, to borrow from Sergei Prokofiev's Peter and the Wolf: “What then, Peter?”

 This week, Wall Street offered an answer.
+And then reversed itself.
+(Or did it?)

 What the market did this week